block42-blockchain-company/terra-node-telegram-bot/README.md

 export DEBUG=True
 ```
 The DEBUG flag set to True will run a local web server as a separate process.
-This way the telegram bot can access the local files `validators.json` und `status.json`
+This way the Telegram Bot can access the local files `validators.json` und `status.json`
 in the `test/` folder.

 To test whether the bot actually notifies you about changes, the data the bot is querying needs to change.